ANUJT65/bharatkelaadlokenaam/README.md

 4. **AI-Generated Resources:** Provide a one-stop solution for teachers and students with AI-generated resources, saving time and cost compared to physical resources.
 5. **Analytics for Decision Making:** Provide detailed analytics on student demographics to aid in decision-making and resource allocation.

-## **INSIGHTS ON TRADITIONAL LEARNING**
-1. **Student-Teacher Ratios:**
-   - **Secondary Education:** The student-teacher ratio is notably higher, at 60:1, indicating larger class sizes and potentially reduced individualized attention.
-   - **Online Education:** The ratio can be even higher, making individual attention for each student difficult.
-2. **Internet Access:**
-   - Many areas in India still lack sufficient internet networks.
-   - During the COVID era, students in rural areas struggled with education due to inadequate internet connections and lower speeds.

 ## **ARCHITECTURE AND USE CASES**